Vietnam.vn - Nền tảng quảng bá Việt Nam

 The defendants at the trial.
 (Photo: Hoang Tho)

-The People's Court sentenced defendant Chu Tien Dung to 5 years in prison, Nguyen Hoanh Hoa (65 years old, former Chairman of the Board of Members of CNS), Do Van Nga (56 years old, former Chief Accountant of CNS) to 4 years in prison; Nguyen Hoang Anh (41 years old, former Chief of Office, Deputy General Director of CNS) to 3 years in prison for violating regulations on management and use of state assets causing loss and waste.
+The People's Court sentenced defendant Chu Tien Dung to 5 years in prison, Nguyen Hoanh Hoa (65 years old, former Chairman of the Board of Members of CNS), Do Van Nga (56 years old, former Chief Accountant of CNS) to 4 years in prison; Nguyen Hoang Anh (41 years old, former Chief of Office, Deputy General Director of CNS) to 3 years in prison for violating regulations on management and use of State assets, causing loss and waste.

-Pham Thuy Oanh (51 years old, former Chief Accountant of TIE, representative of CNS's capital contribution at TIE) was sentenced to 2 years in prison but given a suspended sentence.
+Pham Thuy Oanh (51 years old, former Chief Accountant of TIE, representative of CNS's capital contribution management at TIE) was sentenced to 2 years in prison but given a suspended sentence.

-Hoang Minh Tri (50 years old, former member of TIE's Board of Directors, representative of CNS's capital contribution at TIE), Le Viet Ba (41 years old, former Deputy Head of Finance - Accounting Department of CNS) were both sentenced to 3 years in prison.
+Hoang Minh Tri (50 years old, former member of TIE's Board of Directors, representative of CNS's capital contribution management at TIE), Le Viet Ba (41 years old, former Deputy Head of Finance - Accounting Department of CNS) were sentenced to 3 years in prison.

 Defendant Chu Tien Dung.
 (Photo: Hoang Tho)

 Previously, at the trial on May 30, the representative of the Ho Chi Minh City People's Procuracy argued and proposed sentences for the defendants.
-The defendant Chu Tien Dung was proposed to be sentenced to 7-8 years in prison; Do Van Nga to 6-7 years in prison; Nguyen Hoanh Hoa to 3-4 years in prison; Nguyen Hoang Anh to 3-4 years in prison; Pham Thuy Oanh to 24-30 months in prison but with a suspended sentence;
+Defendant Chu Tien Dung was proposed to be sentenced to 7-8 years in prison; Do Van Nga to 6-7 years in prison; Nguyen Hoanh Hoa to 3-4 years in prison; Nguyen Hoang Anh to 3-4 years in prison; Pham Thuy Oanh to 24-30 months in prison but with a suspended sentence;

 Hoang Minh Tri 30 - 36 months in prison but suspended sentence; Le Viet Ba 24 - 30 months in prison but suspended sentence; Nguyen Duc Vuong 30 - 36 months in prison but suspended sentence; Vu Le Tung was proposed to be sentenced to 18 - 24 months in prison, suspended sentence; Huynh Tan Tu 15 - 18 months in prison, suspended sentence.